An employee resigned from any orgnaization today what the rule and regulation for release him

 Dear Friend,

-1. First ask your employee to submit his resignation letter through email.
-He should mark a copy to his reporting head too.
+1. First, ask your employee to submit his resignation letter through email.
+He should cc his reporting head too.

-4. His reporting head should make sure that he had handed-over his responsibilities to the concerned person on or before his last working day.
+4. His reporting head should ensure that he has handed over his responsibilities to the concerned person on or before his last working day.

 5. On the last working day, the employee should approach HR to get the NOC (No Objection Certificate).
-The employee should get signatures from his reporting head that he has handed-over all his responsibilities.
-Then from Accounts that he had cleared all the loans and advances if taken.
-Then from Admin that he had hand-overed all the company properties if taken / given.
-Then finally from HR.
-Before signing the NOC make sure that he handovers his ID card, Medical card (If provided) etc.
+The employee should get signatures from his reporting head indicating that he has handed over all his responsibilities, from Accounts confirming he has cleared all loans and advances if taken, from Admin confirming he has handed over all company properties if taken/given, and finally from HR.
+Before signing the NOC, ensure he hands over his ID card, Medical card (if provided), etc.

-I have attached the templete for NOC, Experience letter, Relieving letter and Exit interview form for your reference.
+I have attached the template for NOC, Experience letter, Relieving letter, and Exit interview form for your reference.

 From India, Madras